Engineering 100-950

 On Canvas, you will submit ONE PDF that will include all of the following:

-- A screenshot of the schematic you made, which should look much like the example provided earlier.
+- A pdf of the schematic you made, which should look much like the example provided earlier.

 Submitting anything other than a single PDF may result in your work not being graded or your scores being heavily delayed.